 Another option is to amend the purchase agreement with a reduced price, reflecting the deduction for the cost of the repairs.
 Bids from contractors to determine the cost of fixing or replacing whatever is at issue may be necessary, but adjusting the purchase price remains an option.

 Switching to a Renovation Loan is a way to buy a house in Maryland that does not meet the requirements for other types of loans (such as: USDA, FHA, VA and some conventional loans).
 The 203K Loan and the Homestyle Renovation Loan are two types of renovation loans available in Maryland.
 Both of these loans rolls the cost of the repairs into the mortgage, but only make one payment will be due every month.

 Renovation loans are a bit complicated and the loan takes time.
 It will slow down the purchase process.
 Both the buyers and the sellers will likely need to agree to extend the settlement date.

 What Should a Home Seller Agree to Fix?

+At some point, usually during the first 2-3 weeks a house is under contract, an appraiser will go to the house to provide an accurate value.
 When the appraiser goes to the property, he or she will not only determine the value of the house, but will also look for anything the lender will require to be repaired.
 Repairs required by a lender vary depending on the type of loan.
 VA loans, USDA loans and FHA loans have the strictest standards.

 What Happens after the Seller Makes a Decision?